Lucyjpjones/wean-cuisine/README.md

 **Colour scheme**

+- The #fafafa shade of white has been used for the main background throughout the site with all the forms using a #fff shade of white creating a slight contrast.

 <img src="static/assets/images/readme/moodboard.jpeg">

 - After undergoing some research into baby focused websites and recipe books, I decided a pastel colour scheme was a appropriate for my app.
 I created my final palette using [Coolors](https://coolors.co).